 Acemoglu, Johnson, and Robinson (2005) synthesize the Marxist and institutionalist views.
 They argue that Atlantic trade enriched a merchant class that then demanded secure property rights and secured these rights through the Civil War and Glorious Revolution.
 This last narrative lines up well with our result that steady growth-perhaps driven by the Atlantic trade-began about half a century before the Civil War.
-However, we do not detect much of an increase of growth in the immediate aftermath of either the Civil War or Glorious Revolution: 4.3% (1600-1640), 5.8% (1640-1680) and 5.1% (1680-1810).
+However, we do not detect a radical increase of growth in the immediate aftermath of either the Civil War or Glorious Revolution: 4.4% (1600-1640), 5.7% (1640-1680) and 5.2% (1680-1810).

-Allen (1992) describes a long and gradual process of institutional change in England over the 600-year period from the Norman Conquest to the Glorious Revolution.
-Over this period property rights, rule of law, and personal freedom gradually expanded and the social order was gradually transformed from a feudal to a capitalist order.
-From the 12th century, royal courts helped free-holders gain full ownership over their land.
+Allen (1992) argues that a long and gradual process of institutional change in England over the 600-year period from the Norman Conquest to the Glorious Revolution resulted in a situation in the 16th century where the yeoman class had acquired a substantial proprietary interest in the land, and thus an incentive to innovate.
+The timing of Allen's 'rise of the yeoman' lines up reasonably well with our estimate of the onset of growth.
+According to Allen, property rights, rule of law, and personal freedom gradually expanded and the social order was gradually transformed from a feudal to a capitalist order.
+From the 12th century, royal courts helped freeholders gain full ownership over their land.
 After the Black Death, serfdom collapsed as landlord competed for scarce labor.
 Early enclosures (15th and early 16th centuries) involved brutal evictions and depopulation of manors.
 The Crown reacted to this by increasing protection of tenant farmers.
-Allen (1992) refers to this long process as 'the rise of the yeoman.'
-He argues that by the 16th century the yeoman class had acquired a substantial proprietary interest in the land, and thus an incentive to innovate.

-Culture and Enlightenment: Weber (1905) famously argued that Protestantism was more conducive to growth than Catholicism because Protestants sanctify labor as the fulfillment of God's calling whereas Catholics value more ascetic behavior.
-Protestantism resulted in a "spirit of capitalism" according to Weber that was important for the emergence of growth.
-In England, Puritan themes such as study and discipline have often been associated with the development of a capitalist mindset (Tawney, 1926).
-Since Puritanism gained steam in the late 16th and early 17th centuries, the timing aligns well with our findings.
-Later scholars have stressed Protestantism's influence on literacy (Becker and Woessmann, 2009) and psychology (Henrich, 2020).
-The spread of movable-type printing across Europe after 1450 led to a large increase in literacy in England in in the 16th and 17th centuries (Cressy, 1980, Houston, 1982), and a huge drop in the price of books (Clark and Levin, 2011).
+The spread of movable-type printing across Europe after 1450 led to a large increase in literacy in England in the 16th and 17th centuries (Cressy, 1980, Houston, 1982), and a huge drop in the price of books (Clark and Levin, 2011).
+This likely had wide ranging effects on culture.
 Mokyr (2009, 2016) and McCloskey (2006, 2010, 2016) have argued that the crucial change that caused growth to begin was the emergence of a culture of progress based on the idea that mankind can improve its condition through science and rational thought.
-This cultural revolution culminated in the Enlightenment, Scientific Revolution, and Industrial Revolution, but may have been set in motion by the spread of literacy and religious liberty associated with the invention of printing and the Reformation.
+Others have stressed a Potestant ethic (Weber, 1905) and Puritanism (Tawney, 1926).
+The timing of these changes lines up reasonably well with our estimates although it is not straightforward to pinpoint precisely what these theories imply about the timing of the onset of growth.